40. Optimal Unemployment Insurance#

 return C_new,V_new,cons_star,a_star

-Using the above functions, we create another instance of the parameters with the correctly calibrated interest rate, \(r\).
+Using the above functions, we create another instance of the parameters with our calibrated parameter \(r\).

 ##?
 Create another instance with the correct r now